 Port Isabel is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 5,016 people and two constituent neighborhoods, Port Isabel is the 360th largest community in Texas.

 Unlike some cities, Port Isabel isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Port Isabel are a mix of both white- and blue-collar jobs.
-Overall, Port Isabel is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Port Isabel who work in maintenance occupations (16.49%), office and administrative support (12.66%), and food service (11.20%).
+Overall, Port Isabel is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Port Isabel who work in maintenance occupations (16.80%), office and administrative support (13.04%), and food service (10.38%).

 Port Isabel is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Port Isabel in 2010 was $16,890, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $67,560 for a family of four.
-Port Isabel also has one of the higher rates of people living in poverty in the nation, with 34.84% of its population below the federal poverty line.
+The per capita income in Port Isabel in 2010 was $18,080, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $72,320 for a family of four.
+Port Isabel also has one of the higher rates of people living in poverty in the nation, with 32.85% of its population below the federal poverty line.

 The most common language spoken in Port Isabel is Spanish.
 Other important languages spoken here include English and French Creole.